sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

    - http://:/watch -> http://:/
    - http://:/wear -> http://:/

-- When user visits the url on /watch, /wear jis request should be forwarded internally to the http://:/
+- When user visits the url on /watch, /wear is request should be forwarded internally to the http://:/
-- /watch and /waer path are what is configured on the ingress controller
+- /watch and /wear path are what is configured on the ingress controller
 - so that we can forward users to the appropriate app in the backend.
 The app doesnt  have this url/path configured on them.

-  without the rewrite-tareg option, this is what happens:
+  without the rewrite-target option, this is what happens:

 - http://:/watch –> http://:/watch

 - http://:/wear –> http://:/wear

-- Notice watch and wear at the end of the target URLs.
+- Notice watch and wear are at the end of the target URLs.
 The target applications are not configured with /watch or /wear paths.
 - They are different applications built specifically for their purpose,
 - so they don’t expect /watch or /wear in the URLs.
 - And as such the requests would fail and throw a 404 not found error.

 To fix that we want to “ReWrite” the URL when the request is passed on to the watch or wear applications.

  We don’t want to pass in the same path that user typed in.

  So we specify the rewrite-target option.

 This rewrites the URL by replacing whatever is under rules->http->paths->path which happens to be /pay in this case with the value in rewrite-target.
 This works just like a search and replace function.

-##
+example:

 apiVersion: extensions/v1beta1
 kind: Ingress